adtzlr/felupe/docs/howto/solid.rst

 Pressure Boundary on a Solid Body
 ---------------------------------

-The generation of force vectors or stiffness matrices of pressure boundaries on solid bodies are provided as assembly-methods of a :class:`SolidBodyPressure`.
+The generation of force vectors or stiffness matrices of pressure boundaries on solid bodies are provided as assembly-methods of a :class:`~felupe.SolidBodyPressure`.

 ..  code-block:: python